Indo-Persian culture: Cuisine

 The Indo-Persian synthesis led to the development of cuisine that combined indigenous foods and ingredients with the tastes and methods of the Turko-Persians.
 This was especially under the Mughals, who invited cooks (bawarchis) from various parts of the Islamic world.
 This resultant cuisine is referred to as Mughlai cuisine, and has left a great impact on the regional eating habits of South Asia.
 It was further developed in the kitchens of regional Islamic powers, leading to distinctive styles such as the Awadhi and Hyderabadi cuisines.

 Due to this synthesis, the Indian subcontinent shares Central and West Asian food, such as naan and kebab, and is home to unique dishes such as biryani.

 Architecture

 The Indian subcontinent's Islamic period produced architecture that drew stylistically from Persianate culture, using features such as domes, iwans, minars, and baghs.
 Early Islamic rulers tended to use spolia from Hindu, Buddhist, and Jain buildings, resulting in an Indianised style which would be refined by later kingdoms.
 Hence monuments came to feature uniquely Indian architectural elements, such as corbelled arches and jali.
 The main buildings produced were mosques, forts, and tombs.
-These still stand today and are well-represented in the architecture of cities such as Lahore, Delhi, and Hyderabad, to name a few.
+These still stand today and are well-represented in the architecture of cities such as Delhi, Lahore, and Hyderabad, to name a few.

 Indo-Persian architecture was not exclusive to Islamic power, as the members and rulers of other religions incorporated it in their monuments.
 Sikh architecture is a notable example of this.
 The Hindu Vijayanagara Empire used Indo-Persian architecture in courtly monuments.